Are you prepared to PERFORM this season?

 How do you get more confident in your shot?

-The hard truth is you have to put in the work.
-If over the next six months you got up 400 shots a day from game spots and game speeds then I can all but guarantee you’ll be more confident in your shot…six months from now.
+You have to put in the work.
+Over the next six months work up toward 400 shots a day from game spots at game speeds.
+After that level of preparation, you’ll undoubtedly be more confident in your shot.

 PGC Basketball provides intense, no-nonsense basketball training for players and coaches.
 Our basketball camps are designed to teach players of all positions to play smart basketball, be coaches on the court, and be leaders in practices, games and in everyday life.